Technolawhere/technolawhere.github.io/_posts/2025-2-4-Arijit-Singh-v.-Codible-Ventures-LLP-2024.md

 * **The court finally determined that the defendants' use of the plaintiff's personality traits does constitute a violation of his personality rights.**

-## Whether the use of AI to replicate the plaintiff's voice and image is an infringement of his rights.
+## Whether the use of AI to replicate the plaintiff's voice and image is an infringement of his rights?

 * The court noted that the AI platforms were using sophisticated algorithms to mimic the plaintiff's voice and other attributes.